 1. The leverage ratio is based on a capital measure and a total exposure measure, which can be calculated with cells from LRCalc.

-2. Leverage Ratio – fully phased-in definition = {LRCalc;0310;0010} / {LRCalc;0290;0010}.
+2. Leverage Ratio –= {LRCalc;0310;0010} / {LRCalc;0290;0010}.

-3. Leverage Ratio – transitional definition = {LRCalc;0320;0010} / {LRCalc;0300;0010}.
+3. [empty]

 2. Materiality thresholds for derivatives

 4. In order to reduce the reporting burden for institutions with limited exposures in derivatives, the following measures are used to gauge the relative importance of derivatives exposures to the total exposure of the leverage ratio.
 Institutions shall calculate these measures as follows: